 To create a new registration form, click on WPForms » Add New.
 You’ll now see the form setup screen where you can name your form and select a template.

-In this example, we’ll create the registration form from scratch, which is really easy.
+In this example, we’ll create the WordPress sign-up form from scratch, which is really easy.
 But if you want to do this even quicker, you can also make a user registration form from a template.

 Now, click on the Create Blank Form.